By the Way: Critical reception

 The album received a positive reaction from critics, who praised By the Way for its melodic, multilayer and textured styles.
 AllMusic's Zac Johnson said that the album was "sophisticated ... the Peppers have not sacrificed any of their trademark energy or passions for life, universal love, and (of course) lust".
 Rolling Stone called the album "insanely melodic" and a "near-perfect balance of gutter grime and high-art aspiration", comparing it to other works, such as the Beach Boys' album Pet Sounds.
 Mojo applauded the recording, and considered it to be "the strongest Chili's album since 1991's Blood Sugar Sex Magik".
 Giving the album 5 stars out of 5, Q called By the Way "A fantastic record; full of wonder."
 Kimberly Mack of PopMatters commented on how the album "... showcases a more sophisticated, lush sound that only today's Peppers could have conceived", and that "Anthony Kiedis' lyrics are more personal than ever."
-Frusciante was, in his eyes, "a musical talent to be reckoned with and is the undeniable X factor in the Red Hot Chili Peppers' sound."
+Frusciante was, in her eyes, "a musical talent to be reckoned with and is the undeniable X factor in the Red Hot Chili Peppers' sound."

 However, the praise was balanced by certain critics.
 Blender considered By the Way to be an indistinguishable sequel to Californication, calling it "Californication 2".
 It further criticized the Chili Peppers for not varying their style and remaining extremely similar in sound.
 Jaime Lowe of The Village Voice panned Kiedis' lyrics as "absolutely baffling" and commented that "it's as if he picked up a rhyming dictionary and arbitrarily strung some phrases together."
 The newspaper's Robert Christgau was also critical of Kiedis' songwriting, writing that "it's not enough for Anthony Kiedis to get all mature—he's supposed to say something interesting about maturity."
 Entertainment Weekly praised By the Way for being well refined and a superb collaboration, but criticized the Chili Peppers for playing it safe and keeping the album's energy mild; for being "more fascinating for what it symbolizes than what it is."

 AllMusic considered the song "By the Way" to combine "fiery Hollywood funk, gentle harmonies, a little bit of singing about girls, [and] a little bit of hanging out in the streets in the summertime."
 Rolling Stone commented on "how close this band has come to conjuring pure California sunshine" in "The Zephyr Song".
 "Midnight" was highly regarded by several sources.
 It was chosen as one of By the Ways "Allmusic Track Picks".
 Kimberly Mack of PopMatters considered it to have "hippie-friendly lyrics" and to "evoke images of tie-dyed T-shirts and AM radio."
 Mack also regarded "Venice Queen" as "a masterpiece ...
 Frusciante's backing vocals are hauntingly beautiful."
 In 2005, By the Way was ranked number 375 in Rock Hard magazine's book The 500 Greatest Rock & Metal Albums of All Time.
 It has been cited as one of the band's best works.